Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Data Reduction

 \subsection{Time Slicing and Folding Data}

 With the knowledge that the Kepler probe recorded data once every 30 minutes, we then used the periods we obtained to split the binned data into 30 minute slices, 32 for Kepler-1520b and 19 for K2-22b.
-We wrote a code that saved the flux for each time slice, as well as compiled all the data into readable histograms, binned by flux with a bin size of 0.0005.
-This code also allows the user to modify the histograms in several ways, including the flux bin size, the number of time slices, and adds the ability to shift the time slice edges, just in case the middle of a transit fell on the division between two slices.
-This information is then written to a FITS file.
+We wrote a code that saved the flux for each time slice, binned by flux with a bin size of 0.0005 (normalized flux).
+This information is then written to a FITS file, and plotted in violin plots which can be seen on the left side of Figures \ref{kepviolin1} and \ref{k2violin1}.
+We also repeated this process for 15 minute time slices, which Nyquist sample the 30 minute time slices, but did not plot this data as it was to narrow to view in this format.